MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.WSMan.Management/Set-WSManInstance.md

 ### -SessionOption

 Defines a set of extended options for the WS-Management session.
-Enter a SessionOption object that you create by using the New-WSManSessionOption cmdlet.
-For more information about the options that are available, see New-WSManSessionOption.
+Enter a **SessionOption** object that you create with the `New-WSManSessionOption` cmdlet.
+For more information about the options that are available, see [New-WSManSessionOption](New-WSManSessionOption.md).

 ```yaml
 Type: Microsoft.WSMan.Management.SessionOption